-Throughout the residency, doctoral residents will attend bi-weekly team meetings for one hour.
+Throughout the residency, doctoral residents will attend bi-weekly one hour team meetings.
 Team meetings are a forum for psychological staff to discuss issues pertaining to their professional activities at CCS and also provide residents an opportunity to become aware of the broader organization within which they work.
-Discussions include: reviewing policies and procedures at CCS, assessing additional groups or services that may be appropriate to incorporate into the services already provided and referral resources in the community.
+Discussions include: providing team updates, reviewing policies and procedures at CCS, and assessing additional groups or services that may be appropriate to incorporate into the services already provided.